 It was not until I found myself laying in a hospital bed last June that I was finally able to define success.
 Prior to landing in the hospital I was a very successful salesman in corporate America.
 I had reached a 6-figure a year income and I was quickly climbing the “corporate ladder.”

-I was living to work, not working to live.
-I was oblivious to the fact that I was neglecting my family and my health.
+At this time, I was living to work and not working to live.
+I was completely oblivious to the fact that I was completely neglecting my family, friends and health.

 90% of the people that I ask this exact question cannot come up with an answer.
 Why?
 Because they have never tried to answer it.
 For some, success is a giant multimillion dollar house with a Ferrari in the garage.

 For others, success is running their own business, or finally paying off all their credit cards and being debt free!
 For a few, success is living the life that they were meant to live.
 There is not a clear definition of “Success.”

 Prior to June of 2011 my definition of success was something along the lines of this: I define success as working hard, having a big job title and making as money as possible.

 By following this definition I ended up having a mini-stroke at the age of 31.
 My body completely shut down one night.
 While my wife and I were out on “date-night” I got dizzy, passed out and the next thing I knew I was being rushed to the hospital.